mazen93m/Flightify-2.0/README.md

 ```

+Email for OpenWeather API:  info@openweathmap.org
+They are very responsive to questions

 -If historic data is updated, then begin with the Data Cleaning Tool and follow the installation order.\
 -If no change in historic data, begin with the Forecast Module, then proceed to Tableau Dashboard, then Shape File Module.